Top 10 Alaskan Tours You Can’t Miss: A Complete Guide for Travelers

 3. Wildlife Cruises in Alaska

 If there’s one thing you’ll brag about back home, it’s the wildlife.
-From humpback whales breaching to sea otters floating on their backs, Alaska wildlife tours are a must.
+From humpback whales breaching to sea otters floating on their backs, Alaskan tours focused on wildlife are a must.
+Top spots: Kenai Fjords National Park and Prince William Sound.

 • Top spots: Kenai Fjords National Park and Prince William Sound.